 March 2021: 3 cleared

 November 2020: 4 cleared

 March 2020: 2 cleared

-On-campus classes and events are resuming to pre-Covid occupancy.
+On-campus classes and events have resumed to pre-Covid occupancy.

 Buildings are open during the following days and times.